 We previously explored the differences between the inverted retina of the human eye, and the verted retina of cephalopods.
 We found that each system was well-designed for the typical environment in which the creature lives.
-This prompt us to ask what other types of eyes the Lord has created.
+This prompts us to ask what other types of eyes the Lord has created.
 From a biblical creation perspective, we expect to find both similarities (due to having a common Creator who is a God of order) and differences (due to the Lord’s creativity) in the eyes of different varieties of animals.
 Furthermore, we would expect each type of eye to be well-suited for the organism in its environment, and irreducibly complex.
 And this is indeed exactly what we find.

 Variations in the Fovea